mikerae/logging-in-game/README.md

 ### Move() is not restricted to tiles adjacent to the current tile
 ```
 I am going to attribute this to multple eventListeners which I am unable to remove, call this project finished, and have some wine :)
-### move() not restricted to adjacent tiles
-#### Unresolved
-Movement should be restricted to adjacent tiles as controled by the adjacentTiles Set.
-This is not caused by the ajacentTiles set not being cleared correctly before being repolpulated after a move().
-It is not known at this time why this occers, but it is suposed that eventListenerers are not being removed correctly.

 ## Testing
 ##### [Back to Top](#contents "Contents")